gregorwolf/SAP-NPM-API-collection/apis/xb-msg-amqp-v100/README.md

 If the client fails with all URIs then it stops and waits for another explicit call to connect.
 At this point an event `'disconnected'` is raised.

-An application that requires a continuously opened connection shall always handle the `'disconnect'` event by calling `client.connect()` again, of course after a given delay time.
+An application that requires a continuously opened connection shall always handle the `'disconnected'` event by calling `client.connect()` again, of course after a given delay time.
 Timers or other mechanisms may be used, depending on the application design.
 But keep in mind that NodeJS runtime does not guarantee precise timer execution.
 The scheduling depends on the event queue load.